KooQix/resume-matcher/README.md

 ## Some possible improvements

+-   **Fetch listings**: Currently, the user has to manually add job listings.
+It would be beneficial to fetch job listings from popular job boards like Indeed, Glassdoor, etc. This can be done using web scraping or APIs provided by these platforms.
 -   **Improving UI**: The actual UI is very basic and could be improved to provide a better user experience.
 -   **User Authentication**: Implement user authentication to secure the application.
 As of now, the application supports only 1 user.
 Some modifications are needed to support multiple users.
 -   **Listing filtering**: Add the ability to filter job listings based on different criteria on the frontend.